sqlballs/mSQLg2c/modules/03-SQLServerImprovements.md

 You can read <a href="https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/reference/tlfs">the details of Microsoft's Hypervisor at this reference</a>.

-The latest version of SQL Server supports all of the features associated with the applicable Edition for both Windows and Linux in a Virtualized environemnt, with <a href="https://learn.microsoft.com/en-us/troubleshoot/sql/general/support-policy-hardware-virtualization-product">the considerations described at this reference</a>.
+The latest version of SQL Server supports all of the features associated with the applicable Edition for both Windows and Linux in a Virtualized environment, with <a href="https://learn.microsoft.com/en-us/troubleshoot/sql/general/support-policy-hardware-virtualization-product">the considerations described at this reference</a>.

-<h3>SQL Server on Linux</h3>
+<h4>SQL Server on Linux</h4>
 In the latest version, SQL Server runs on Red Hat Enterprise Linux, SUSE Linux Enterprise Server, and Ubuntu Linux.
 WideWorld Importers is currently running Red Hat Linux at one of their processing plants, and is interested in some of the workloads that might be useful on that platform.
-As they test, their primary concern is the performance aspect of SQL Server in Linux, and they find that performance is on-par with the Windows deployments due to the architecture of the Platform Abstration Layer (PAL) implemented to run the SQL Server Engine code on Linux:
+As they test, their primary concern is the performance aspect of SQL Server in Linux, and they find that performance is on-par with the Windows deployments due to the architecture of the Platform Abstraction Layer (PAL) implemented to run the SQL Server Engine code on Linux:

 <p></p>
 <img src="https://cloudblogs.microsoft.com/uploads/prod/2016/12/04_thumb.png" width=300>